 Food Microbiology and Food Safety

-K-State's food microbiology program addresses issues affecting the quality and safety of food products from the farm-to-fork.
-This program is a part of the Department of Animal Sciences and Industry.
-Pre-harvest research is defining programs at the farm level that improve the microbial status of final products.
+K-State's food microbiology program addresses issues with quality and safety of food products from farm-to-fork.
+Pre-harvest research at the farm level improves the microbial status of final products.
 Processing technologies such as irradiation, thermal treatments, chemical washing, and Steam Pasteurization are investigated for food decontamination purposes.
 These developments are transferred to the food industry and their performances verified by K-State food safety researchers.

-In addition, K-State is internationally recognized for its development of rapid and automated microbial detection systems and training programs in this subject area.
-Students gain extensive practical training in concepts such as Hazard Analysis and Critical Control Point programs and risk assessment/management that prepare them for exciting careers in the industry.
+K-State is internationally recognized for its development of rapid and automated microbial detection systems and training programs.
+Students gain practical training in concepts such as Hazard Analysis and Critical Control Point (HACCP) programs and risk assessment/management that prepare them for careers in the industry.

 A Biosafety Level 2 aseptic processing lab includes a custom designed post-process pasteurization system for conducting pathogen studies on ready-to-eat food products such as hot dogs.